pkuzan/aws-basics/lab/aws-basics.md

 Enter `yes` at the `[no]:` prompt and press enter, a file named keystore.jks will be created.

 ##### Start the Application
-As before, build and start the application.
+As before, build and start the application, remembering to change directory back to the application root - hint: it has `pom.xml` in it.

 ```
 mvn package